UBCFormulaElectric/Consolidated-Firmware/specs.md

 BMS-9 | Charger detection and logging | - The BMS must check the charger connection status at 1Hz by the state of the CHARGE_STATE_3V3 digital input. <br/> - The BMS must log the charger connection status over CAN at 1Hz.
 BMS-10 | Charger enable/disable | The BMS must enable the charger by setting the BMS PON pin high and disable the charger by setting the BMS PON pin low.
 BMS-11 | Contactor weld/stuck open detection | The BMS must check that the contactors are in the desired open or closed state at 1kHz, and if not the BMS must throw an AIR shutdown fault and enter the fault state.
-BMS-36 | IMD resistance transmission | - 10s after boot, the BMS must transmit the IMD resistance, read from the IMD PWM pins, over CAN at 1Hz. <br/>
+BMS-36 | IMD data transmission | - 10s after boot, the IMD resistance should settle to its initial value, and the BMS must transmit the IMD resistance, read from the IMD PWM pins, over CAN at 1Hz. <br/> - 2s after boot, IMD status should settle to its initial value, and the BMS must transmit the IMD status over CAN at 1Hz.

 ### BMS Init State <a name="BMS_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)